Translated version of this PSD: Turkish

 Environmental and Social Summary

-The extension itself is not categorised but rather each sub-project will be categorised on a case by case basis.
-Sub-projects categorised as 'A' are likely to be difficult to be financed with bond proceeds because the nature of capital market transactions, particularly in terms of timing.
-This may prevent these projects from fully complying with the Bank's Environmental and Social (E&S) Policy and the Public Information Policy, specifically the need for an Environmental and Social Impact Assessment (ESIA) to be disclosed for 60 days prior to Board consideration.
+The Framework, and its Extension, are not categorised but rather each sub-project will be categorised on a case by case basis.
+No sub-projects categorised as 'A' can be financed with bond proceeds because the nature of capital market transactions, particularly in terms of timing, prevents these projects from fully complying with the Bank's Environmental and Social (E&S) Policy and the Public Information Policy, specifically the need for Environmental and Social Impact Assessments (ESIA) and the disclosure thereof prior to Board consideration.

 The E&S due diligence for each sub-project will be determined on the basis of the specific use of proceeds, especially where this involves investment projects.
-Capital market transaction rules may apply to some sub-projects and in these cases ESDD may be restricted to relying on publicly available information, the prospectus/offering circular and that supplied by potential clients.
-In these cases, the Bank may not be able to undertake sub-project specific due diligence in accordance with the E&S Policy. s.
+Capital market transaction rules may apply to public issuance sub-projects and in these cases ESDD will be restricted to relying on publicly available information, the prospectus/offering circular and that supplied by potential clients.
+In these cases, the Bank may not be able to undertake sub-project specific due diligence and a derogation from fully complying with the E&S Policy may need to be sought from the Board.
 Framework agreements and/or E&S Action Plans will need to be agreed with the respective bond issuers to structure the sub-projects in line with the Bank's requirements.
-Where this is not possible, derogation from the E&S Policy for such a sub-project may need to be sought from the Board.
+Where this is not possible, a derogation from the E&S Policy may also need to be sought.
 The E&S performance of each sub-project will need to be reported to the Bank on an annual basis.
+ESD will work with the respective OL to identify potential GET elements on sub-projects.

 For business opportunities or procurement, contact the client company.